adityarshah/pricemesh/readme.txt

 4. Example page with price comparison beneath the headline // Beispielseite mit dem Preisvergleich nach der Headline

 == Changelog ==

+= 1.6.1 =
+* Bugfix, there were some problems finding the right translation path.

 = 1.6 =
 * Translation and Internationalization